seabbs/idmodelr/README.md

 File an issue [here](https://github.com/seabbs/idmodelr/issues) if there is any other feature, that you think is missing from the package, or better yet submit a pull request\!

+Of particular interest are integrations of other model families (i.e. discrete, stochastic) and models implemented in other languages (i.e C) that integrate with R.

 Please note that the `idmodelr` project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this